enthought/traits/docs/source/traits_user_manual/custom.rst

 type is created, you can override the init() method.
 This method is automatically called from the __init__() method of the TraitType class.

-If you want to specify a default Traits UI editor for the new trait type, you can override the create_editor() method.
+If you want to specify a default TraitsUI editor for the new trait type, you can override the create_editor() method.
 This method has no parameters, and returns the default trait editor to use for any instances of the type.